anshikkumartiwari/re-dact/README.md

 ### Multi-file Format Automatic Redaction Tool

-This tool is a Flask-based application designed to automatically redact sensitive content from various file formats (.TXT, .JPG, .JPEG, .PNG, .DOCX, .ODT, etc.)
+This is a Flask-based web application designed to automatically detect redact sensitive content from various file formats (.TXT, .JPG, .JPEG, .PNG, .DOCX, .ODT, etc.) without any dependency on external APIs or internet.

 ### Features